daiplusplus/AspNetDependencyInjection/GETTING_STARTED.md

 using WebActivatorEx;

 [assembly: PreApplicationStartMethod ( typeof( SampleApplicationStart ), methodName: nameof( SampleApplicationStart.PreStart  ) )]
-//[assembly: PostApplicationStartMethod( typeof( SampleApplicationStart ), methodName: nameof( SampleApplicationStart.PostStart ) )] // uncomment this if you have any Post-start logic you want to run.
+//[assembly: PostApplicationStartMethod( typeof( SampleApplicationStart ), methodName: nameof( SampleApplicationStart.PostStart ) )] // Uncomment this if you have any Post-start logic you want to run.

-[assembly: OwinStartup( typeof( SampleApplicationStart ), methodName: nameof( SampleApplicationStart.OwinStartup ) )]
+//[assembly: OwinStartup( typeof( SampleApplicationStart ), methodName: nameof( SampleApplicationStart.OwinStartup ) )] // Uncomment this if you're using SignalR or other features that depend on OWIN.

 namespace SampleWebApplication
 {